One of the most common questions we are asked is the about the difference between acoustic and classical guitars.

 Classical Guitars, also known as Spanish guitars, have 6 nylon strings stretched over an acoustic box with a sound hole to amplify the vibrations, these are often used for children to learn on, they rarely come in left handed, so we normally recommend younger children learn to play right handed.

-Acoustic Guitars are similar in construction to classical guitars but are strung with steel strings and are therefore much louder, with a bulkier build to accommodate the extra tension.
+Acoustic Guitars are similar in construction to classical guitars but are strung with steel strings and are therefore much louder and brighter, with a bulkier build to accommodate the extra tension.

 The amplification of string vibrations by the hollow wooden body mean that these guitars make enough sound that they do not need to be amplified electronically.